LaunchDarkly for large enterprise teams

 Managing flags

-As with projects, environments, and teams, we strongly recommend creating a flag naming convention before you begin creating flags.
+As with projects, environments, and teams, we strongly recommend creating flag naming and flag key conventions before you begin creating flags.
 Your team members should know what behavior the flag controls and how it will change just by looking at the flag name and its variations.
 Creating a comprehensive and well-documented naming convention requires some initial effort, but results in members being able to quickly and easily find flags, name flags, and understand their purposes.
-To learn how, read Creating naming conventions for flags.
+To learn how, read Flag conventions.

 Set flag maintainers to teams, rather than individuals.
 To learn how, read Other flag settings.
 This helps encourage shared ownership of a flag, and you can update the flag maintainer to a new team as the flag moves through its lifecycle.
 As the flag nears the end of its lifecycle, the maintaining team is responsible for archiving it and removing it from your codebase using code references.